header 1

 2. The National Executive Committee may summon emergency General Meetings.

-3. Members may summon a General Meeting by a joint written request of not less than Thirty Six (36) members from at least three (3) Chapters of the Association comprising of twelve members from each of the three (3) Chapters.
+3. Members may summon a General Meeting by a joint written request of not less than Thirty Six (36) members from at least three (3) Chapter of the Association comprising of twelve members from each of the three (3) Chapters.

 4. Members shall discuss such matters as are listed on the notice summoning such meeting.